Before a single dose of medication can be administered to a student in a JCPS school or on a field trip, appropriate authorization must be on file.

 - All medications must be documented at the time of administering the medication to the student.

-Primary Care Provider (PCP) Authorization Forms are required for each student with a known health condition.
-The form must be updated every school year and signed by both the parent/guardian and the health-care provider to be valid.
+School Health Plans (SHPs) are needed for each student with a known health condition.
+The form must be signed by both the parent/guardian and the health-care provider to be valid.
 Forms are kept at students’ schools and provide individual emergency plans.
+An additional authorization form (see authorization forms above) may be needed to administer medication.
 Each form submitted to a school also must be faxed to Health Services at (502) 485-3670.
 Questions?
 Call (502) 485-3387.

 District staff members may not provide health services for a student without the proper form on file for the current school year.